 I could talk about their long and steady recording career, but I know little about that, and it’s almost beside the point.
 Like most people, what I do know of Procol Harum is Whiter Shade of Pale.
 The few hundred people surrounding me in London’s Royal Festival Hall might be the only people in Britain who are more knowledgeable, the hard-core fans, devotees of both the back catalogue and the mediocre recent releases.
 All the same, there is a muted atmosphere in the hall.
 Polite clapping follows each song.
 The truth is, even this audience could dispense with the new stuff, indeed with much of the old, they’re just hanging on for that moment they know is coming.
 And after nearly two hours of patient foot-tapping, finally it arrives.
 The hall goes black, and, for a very long time, there is almost unbearable silence.
 Then the Hammond organ sounds, just the first mournful note, and the crowd erupts with such a howl, it’s as if they’ve suddenly changed their minds, as if, now that the terrible beauty of the moment is here, they’ve realised they can’t bear it.
 The lights come up blazing white across the auditorium and I see acres of men and women in their sixties and seventies, arms aloft, bellowing.
 Tears stream down their faces and they don’t care who sees it.
 They have been waiting hours, or perhaps most of their lives, for the promise of this impossible moment.
 Can it be done?
 Can one song prop up a lifetime of memories, or erase a lifetime’s regrets?

-In the opening entry of this blog, I quoted a few paragraphs from an exhibition at Tate Modern which I visited in March last year, a while before publishing that first post.
-At that time, the passage made an impression on me, and I photographed it, not knowing what I might do with it.
+In the opening entry of this blog, I quoted a few paragraphs from an exhibition that I visited in March last year at Tate Modern, a while before publishing that first post.
+The passage made an impression on me at the time, and I photographed it, not knowing what I might do with it.
 Months later, after I’d begun making notes for this (still unnamed) blog, I came across the snapshot and immediately recognised in the last line the title I wanted.

 The problem was the passage was uncredited, and this bothered me.
 In part, I wanted to give due credit, but mainly I just wanted to know.
 Was it a page from an existing book, or had it been written for the exhibition and mocked-up to look like a printed page?
 At the time, I emailed the Tate, but have never had a response.
 No better title suggested itself, so I decided to push ahead and use the quote anyway, and there it is now, at the top of this page.